Alida Valli: Career

-By her early 20s, already widely regarded as the "most beautiful woman in the World", Valli had a career in English-language films through David Selznick, who signed her to a contract, thinking that he had found a second Ingrid Bergman.
+By her early 20s, already widely regarded as the "most beautiful woman in the World", Valli had a career in English-language films through David Selznick, who signed her a contract, thinking that he had found a second Ingrid Bergman.
 In Hollywood, she performed in great successes and memorable movies, in Alfred Hitchcock's The Paradine Case (1947) with Gregory Peck; with Fred MacMurray and Frank Sinatra (in his first non-musical performance), in The Miracle of the Bells (1948); alongside Orson Welles and Joseph Cotten in Carol Reed's The Third Man (1949), regarded as one of the best movies ever made worldwide and the British Film Institute selection as the greatest British film of all time; and again with Cotten in Walk Softly, Stranger (1950).
-Through these and other movies she gained international renown, often credited with the cursive word Valli, which would become her characteristic 'wordmark' in America "to make her sound even more exotic."
+Through these and other films, she gained international renown, often credited with the cursive word Valli, which would become her characteristic 'wordmark' in America "to make her sound even more exotic."
 In 1951, she complained that she disliked the single-name reference.
 "I feel silly going around with only one name," she said.
 "People get me mixed up with Rudy Vallée."
 The actress could not tolerate the strict rules of Selznick, who imposed total control on his actors, and managed to gain her contract's rescission, though with the payment of a high penalty.

 She returned to Europe in the early 1950s and starred in many French and Italian films.
 In 1954, she had great success in the melodrama Senso, directed by Luchino Visconti.
 In that film, set in mid-19th-century Venice during the Risorgimento, she played a Venetian countess torn between patriotic ideals and an adulterous love for an officer (played by Farley Granger) of the occupying Austrian forces.

 In 1956, Valli decided to stop making movies, concentrating instead on the stage.
 She was in charge of a company that produced Broadway plays in Italy.

-She appeared in Georges Franju's horror film Eyes Without a Face (Les Yeux sans visage, 1959) (Eyes Without a Face, 1959) with Pierre Brasseur.
-From the 1960s, she worked in several pictures with prominent directors, such as Pier Paolo Pasolini's Edipo re (Oedipus Rex), 1967; Bernardo Bertolucci's La strategia del ragno, 1972; Novecento, 1976, and Dario Argento's Suspiria, 1977.
+She appeared in Georges Franju's horror film Eyes Without a Face (1959) with Pierre Brasseur.
+From the 1960s, she worked in several pictures with prominent directors, such as Pier Paolo Pasolini's Oedipus Rex (1967); Bernardo Bertolucci's The Spider's Stratagem (TV movie, 1970); Bernardo Bertolucci's Novecento (1976); Dario Argento's Suspiria (1977); and Giuseppe Bertolucci's Berlinguer, I Love You (1977), as the mother of the main character played by Roberto Benigni in his film debut.
 Her final movie role was in Semana Santa (2002), with Mira Sorvino.
-In Italy, she was also well known for her stage appearances in such plays as Ibsen's Rosmersholm; Pirandello's Henry IV; John Osborne's Epitaph for George Dillon; and Arthur Miller's A View from the Bridge.
+In Italy, she was also well known for her stage appearances in such plays as Henrik Ibsen's Rosmersholm; Luigi Pirandello's Henry IV; John Osborne's Epitaph for George Dillon; and Arthur Miller's A View from the Bridge.
 At the 54th Venice International Film Festival in 1997 Alida Valli obtained the Golden Lion award for her career.